LePage proposes child welfare changes, saying two girls ‘should not have died’

 AUGUSTA, Maine — Gov. Paul LePage said on Thursday he wants to steer Maine child welfare priorities away from family reunification and that he’s willing to call legislators back to address a broken system after a legislative watchdog’s report on two recent child deaths.

-The Republican governor appeared at a public hearing held by the Legislature’s Government Oversight Committee on a report released last week the deaths of 10-year-old Marissa Kennedy in February and 4-year-old Kendall Chick in December.
+The Republican governor appeared at a public hearing held by the Legislature’s Government Oversight Committee on a report released last week the deaths of 10-year-old Marissa Kennedy in February and 4-year-old Kendall Chick in December, where advocates flagged what they said were deep-rooted problems in the department’s practices.

-“They should not have died,” LePage said, “and we — I say ‘we’ collectively — the legislative branch, the executive branch, the judicial branch of this state government has to do better to make sure children are protected.”
+“They should not have died,” LePage said of Kennedy and Chick, “and we — I say ‘we’ collectively — the legislative branch, the executive branch, the judicial branch of this state government has to do better to make sure children are protected.”

 Kennedy was allegedly killed by her parents and Chick by her grandfather’s partner.
 Not much information has been released on the cases — which are in courts now — but Bangor’s school superintendent said school officials contacted the Department of Health and Human Services on “a number of occasions” while Kennedy attended school there.

-Note: Correction: Sally Schofield served 14 years of a 17-year sentence for manslaughter in her foster child's death.
-She is not in prison and has been released.
-It was an editing error.